-4. a) A degree of Bachelor of Arts (Honours Military and Strategic Studies), Bachelor of Arts (Military and Strategic Studies), Bachelor of Science (Honours Physics and Oceanography), Bachelor of Science (Honours Physics and Computer Science), Bachelor of Science (Physics and Oceanography), Bachelor of Science (Physics and Computer Science), or Bachelor of Science (General) as appropriate shall be granted by Royal Roads Military College to a student who has successfully completed the final year at that institution. b) The degree of Doctor of Laws (LLD) honoris causa, Doctor of Science (DSc) honoris causa, and Doctor of Military Science (DScMil) honoris causa shall be granted by Royal Roads Military College to those who are worthy of the honour.

-5. Students who complete the final year with first class honours standing will have their degree scripts inscribed "With Distinction" (see Academic Regulations 25 and 29).
+4. a) A degree of Bachelor of Arts (Honours Military and Strategic Studies), Bachelor of Arts (Military and Strategic Studies), Bachelor of Arts (Honours Applied Military Psychology), Bachelor of Arts (Applied Military Psychology), Bachelor of Science (Honours Physics and Oceanography), Bachelor of Science (Honours Physics and Computer Science), Bachelor of Science (Physics and Oceanography), Bachelor of Science (Physics and Computer Science), or Bachelor of Science (General) as appropriate shall be granted by Royal Roads Military College to a student who has successfully completed the final year at that institution. - b) The degree of Doctor of Laws (LLD) honoris causa, Doctor of Science (DSc) honoris causa, and Doctor of Military Science (DScMil) honoris causa shall be granted by Royal Roads Military College to those who are worthy of the honour.
+5. Students who complete the final year with first class honours standing will have their degree scripts inscribed "With Distinction" (see Academic Regulations 23 and 27).